tardate/LittleArduinoProjects/playground/R2RDAC/README.md

 The demo drives the DAC with a set of sample waveforms: square, sawtooth, sine, and "hump" (rectified sine).

 Rather than calculate these on the fly, it uses values from pre-calculated wave tables.
-This ensures constant-time performance and minimiseds the processing time.
+This ensures constant-time performance and reduce the processing overhead.
-To minimise dynamic memory overhead, the tables are loaded in program memory (code space).
+To minimise dynamic memory consumption, the tables are loaded in program memory (code space).

 The [wavetable_generator.rb](./wavetable_generator.rb) ruby script is used to generate the wave tables.